 But wait, there’s more.
 The idea of self-fulfillment means something even more specific.
 It’s about that age-old boy-girl thing.
 Let’s face it, humanity is made up of men and women.
 And none of us can reach self-fulfillment if we don’t fulfill our manhood or our womanhood.
 Everything else hinges on this primary endeavor.
 So let’s explore what this means in more detail.

 First, a few words about these teachings.
 When we embark on a path of self-discovery, new layers of our psyche come into awareness.
 We get access to new fertile ground to explore.
-These lectures are aimed directly at these layers as they come up.
+These lectures aim directly at these layers as they come up.
 Without following an intensive path of self-development, we’re not going to readily reach these layers.

 As we read these words, we may feel an inner echo as we gain an understanding that goes beyond intellectual and theoretical grasping of the material.
 It’s also possible these words will only resonate later on, when the layers we’re trying to reach become more accessible.
 The important thing to realize is that we’ll make use of this material in an entirely different way if we are consciously working to free these deeper layers—doing the deep inner work—than if we just read or listen to these words.
 The difference is real.

 Without having an inner experience of truth, we will find these teachings to be merely self-evident, or maybe even far-fetched.
 But when we allow ourselves to be affected deep inside our beings, they will help us to transcend ourselves, to understand our problems in a more profound way.